 Exercise regularly.
 Exercise is a natural stress buster and anxiety reliever.
 To achieve the maximum benefit, aim for at least 30 minutes of aerobic exercise on most days (broken up into short periods if that’s easier).
 Rhythmic activities that require moving both your arms and legs are especially effective.
 Try walking, running, swimming, martial arts, or dancing.

 Be smart about caffeine, alcohol, and nicotine.
 If you struggle with anxiety, you may want to consider reducing your caffeine intake, or cutting it out completely.
-Same with alcohol, which can make anxiety worse.
+Similarly alcohol can also make anxiety worse.
 And while it may seem like cigarettes are calming, nicotine is actually a powerful stimulant that leads to higher, not lower, levels of anxiety.
 For help kicking the habit, see How to Quit Smoking.

-Train your brain to stay calm.
+Put a stop to chronic worrying.
 Worrying is a mental habit you can learn how to break.
-Strategies such as creating a worry period, challenging anxious thoughts, and learning to accept uncertainty can significantly reduce anxiety and fear.
+Strategies such as creating a worry period, challenging anxious thoughts, and learning to accept uncertainty can significantly reduce worry and calm your anxious thoughts.

-While self-help coping strategies for anxiety can be very effective, if your worries, fears, or anxiety attacks have become so great that they’re causing extreme distress or disrupting your daily routine, it is important to seek professional help.
+While self-help coping strategies for anxiety can be very effective, if your worries, fears, or anxiety attacks have become so great that they’re causing extreme distress or disrupting your daily routine, it’s important to seek professional help.

 If you’re experiencing a lot of physical anxiety symptoms, you should start by getting a medical checkup.
 Your doctor can check to make sure that your anxiety isn’t caused by a medical condition, such as a thyroid problem, hypoglycemia, or asthma.
 Since certain drugs and supplements can cause anxiety, your doctor will also want to know about any prescriptions, over-the-counter medications, herbal remedies, and recreational drugs you’re taking.